Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Method

 \subsection{Training Objective}

-As mentioned, the primary goal of FMFA is to enhance the global and cross-modal local alignment of image-text representations within the joint embedding space.
-To achieve it, the most commonly used ID loss \cite{zheng2020dual} and IRR loss \cite{jiang2023cross}, together with the proposed EFA loss and the A-SDM loss, are jointly employed to optimize FMFA.
-The ID loss directly classifies the global features extracted from each image and text according to their identities, thereby enhancing the global alignment of the model.
+As mentioned, FMFA aims to improve both the global and local cross-modal alignment of image-text features within the shared embedding space.
+To realize this goal, the widely adopted ID loss \cite{zheng2020dual} and IRR loss \cite{jiang2023cross}, together with the proposed EFA and A-SDM loss, are jointly utilized to train FMFA.
+The ID loss directly classifies the global features obtained from both the image and the text according to their identities, thereby enhancing the global alignment of the model.
 The IRR loss, based on the Masked Language Modeling (MLM) task \cite{taylor1953cloze}, leverages an attention mechanism for implicit cross-modal interaction to obtain a joint embedding, and then predicts the [MASK] text token to enhance the local alignment of the model.

-FMFA is trained in an end-to-end manner and the overall training objective is defined as:
+FMFA is trained end-to-end, with the complete training objective formulated as: